VectorLogoZone/vectorlogozone/README.md

 # Vector Logo Zone

-This is the github pages source for the [Vector Logo Zone](http://www.vectorlogo.zone/).
+This is the source for the [Vector Logo Zone](http://www.vectorlogo.zone/) website.

 ## Running